GoogleCloudPlatform/cloud-sql-python-connector/README.md

 This package requires the following to successfully make Cloud SQL Connections:

-- IAM Principal (user, service account, etc.) with the [Cloud SQL Client][client-role] role.
-This IAM Principal will be used for [credentials](#credentials).
+- IAM principal (user, service account, etc.) with the [Cloud SQL Client][client-role] role.
+This IAM principal will be used for [credentials](#credentials).
 - The [Cloud SQL Admin API][admin-api] to be enabled within your Google Cloud Project.
-By default, the API will be called in the project associated with the IAM Principal.
+By default, the API will be called in the project associated with the IAM principal.

 [admin-api]: https://console.cloud.google.com/apis/api/sqladmin.googleapis.com
 [client-role]: https://cloud.google.com/sql/docs/mysql/roles-and-permissions